 ISSUE SECTION STRATEGY Licensing verification: Pacific Fishery Beach, at-sea and dockside inspections will occur Vessel licensed.
 Regulations (PFR) Section (S) 22, when opportunities exist.
 These inspections may include inspection of all licensing documents to No fishers' registration card PFR S 25, ensure compliance with regulations.
 (FRC).
-Fishery General Fail to produce FRC.
-Regulations (FGR) S 11 Harvest from Management of Patrols are increased for all bivalve fisheries as contaminated area.
-Contaminated part of CSSP patrols and when areas close due to Shellfish PSP.
-Due to hail-in requirements, commercial Regulations fish harvesters can be notified of closures.
-(MCSR) S 3 Fish during closed time/area.
+Fishery General E 'l.
+1 EDG Regulations (FGR) Fail to produce FRC.
+S 11 Harvest from contaminated area.
+Management of Contaminated Shellfish Regulations (MCSR) S 3 Patrols are increased for all bivalve fisheries as part of CSSP patrols and when areas close due to PSP.
+Due to hail-in requirements, commercial fish harvesters can be notified of closures.
+Fish during closed time/area.
 PFR S 63 Patrols utilizing program vessels will be made when opportunities exist.
 May use charter or DFO aircraft.

 ISSUE SECTION STRATEGY Fail to provide proper landing and hail information, lack of notification for change of area, cancellation of trip, or incorrect reporting of area fished.
 FGR S 22(7) (Fail to comply with terms and conditions of licence.)
-Beach, at-sea and dockside inspections will occur when opportunities exist.
-Investigations will occur on an opportunistic basis after notification by Fisheries Management that a violation may have occurred.
-Charter aircraft may be used in co-ordination with scheduled priority fishery patrols.
+Beach, at-sea and dockside inspections will on when opportunities exist.
+Investigations occur on an opportunistic basis after notificated by Fisheries Management that a violation of have occurred.
+Charter aircraft may be used co-ordination with scheduled priority fish patrols.
 Fail to use proper tag.
 FGR S 22(7) At-sea and dockside inspections will occur when opportunities exist.
 Investigations will occur on an opportunistic basis after notification by Fisheries Management that a violation may have occurred.
 Fail to maintain Harvest Log Book.
 FGR S 22(7) At-sea and dockside inspections will occur when opportunities exist.
 Investigations will occur on an opportunistic basis after notification by Fisheries Management that a violation may have occurred.